jaspector

 Flat fee or formula-based; contact town for details

-How to Schedule
+How to schedule

-Typical inspection sequence: Not specified; contact town
+Typical sequence: Not specified; contact town

 Zoning permits required for new construction projects.
 State building permits may be required depending on project scope.

+Building permit fees in Bridger, MT are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Contact town office for current fee schedule.
 Fees are calculated as: Flat fee or formula-based; contact town for details.

-1. Download zoning permit application from Town of Bridger website (https://www.bridger-mt.com/forms) 2.
+To apply for a building permit in Bridger, MT, follow these steps: 1.
+Download zoning permit application from Town of Bridger website (https://www.bridger-mt.com/forms) 2.
 Obtain Zoning Permit Fee Schedule from town 3.
 Complete application with project details and site plan 4.
 Submit application with applicable fee via email (clerk@bridger-mt.com), mail (108 S D Street, Bridger, MT 59014), or in-person during office hours 5.
 Town Clerk reviews for zoning compliance 6.
 Zoning permit issued upon approval

-Other cities in Carbon County
+Other jurisdictions in Carbon County.

-View all Carbon County jurisdictions →
+All Carbon County jurisdictions →